 We live very close to the school but will only have only lived there for two months when we apply for a place.
 Will I qualify under the “closest to school” criteria?

-Allocation of places under criteria 2 and 7 (closest to the school) is based on the child’s permanent address at the time of application (31st October).
-The Governors may refuse to allocate a place where they consider that the permanent home address as stated on the application form is a temporary address.
+Allocation of places under criteria 3 and 8 (closest to the school) is based on the child’s permanent address at the time of application (31st October).
+The Governors will refuse to allocate a place where they consider that the permanent home address as stated on the application form is a temporary address.
 If the child has changed address within 36 months before the date of application but the previous address has been retained, the new address will be treated as a temporary address only (even if the previous address is rented to a third party).
-The school’s Guidance for Verification of Permanent Addresses which provides more information on locality applications can be found in the Admissions Arrangements section on this website.
+The school’s Guidance for Verification of Permanent Addresses which provides more information on locality applications can be found in the Admissions Overview section on this website.

 The Governors and Headteacher remain totally committed to maintaining the sibling criterion for admissions.
 Our current sibling criterion is as follows:-

 Children who have a sibling attending the school at the time of application, excluding siblings who first entered the school in the Sixth Form (Y12 and Y13).
 Siblings are no longer eligible to sit our Entrance tests as they will always be allocated places before the academic and music test criteria (please refer to our Admissions Arrangements for a definition of sibling)

 What is the situation if my eldest child is a current pupil but will have left the school by the time my younger child would be due to start?